mesaugat/tech-events-in-nepal/README.md

 > June 29, 2019

 Design Disruptors is a one-day event where designers, UI/UX engineers, and entrepreneurs come together to showcase the disruption design can bring in one’s business/industry.
-By telling success stories, this event hope to inspire the upcoming disruptors.
+By telling success stories, this event hopes to inspire the upcoming disruptors.
 The event includes screening of the 'Design Disruptors' documentary by Invision, keynote talk and panel discussion with representatives from disruptive Nepali brands.

 ### [Web Weekend Kathmandu](https://2019.wwktm.co)